 In this post, I’m taking up a summer blogging challenge posed by Nancy at Nancy’s Point to answer ten random questions about cancer that she has put together.

 Nancy has shared her answers to the ten questions, and asked other bloggers and readers to join in and answer as many as they like.
-It sounds like a great opportunity for all of who read or write blogs to get to know each other a little better!

 So, here are my answers to Nancy’s ten random questions about cancer.